-If you’re not familiar with the term, a simulcast is when a live event is held and the video of the event is simultaneously seen by others via the World Wide Web.
-Some popular simulcasts include Priscilla Shirer Simulcast and Living Proof Simulcast with Beth Moore.
+If you’re not familiar with the term, a simulcast is a simultaneous transmission of the same live event on two or more channels via the internet.
+Some popular simulcasts include the Going Beyond Simulcast with Priscilla Shirer and the Living Proof Simulcast with Beth Moore.

 1. Consider your environment.

 In order to create a successful simulcast event, you must consider your environment.
 Have you set up a welcoming environment for worship and studying Scripture?
 Sometimes the smallest factors can affect your simulcast experience:

 - Set your thermostat to a comfortable temperature.

 - Arrange your space so that there is plenty of room for your guests to move around.

 - Make sure there are no bad seats and that there are no places where they may have difficulty seeing the screen.

 - For worship, it is best to keep the lighting dimmed so everyone feels free to worship without distractions.